 PART 1: usability and presentation issues.

-PART 2: UI updates, focus, and strategy.
+PART 2: User Interface updates, focus, and strategy.

-It's a roughly linear process and it works (more on this in Part 2 below).
+It is a roughly linear process and it works (more on this in Part 2 below).

 A little memorable word-play also goes a long way and is great to end on.